Nodes

 Collision system

-In BeamNG, collision is handled by nodes alone.
-There are 3 types of node collision: dynamic (with vehicle triangles ), static (with collision mesh faces of map objects) and heightmap (with the ground).
-Additionally, the dynamic collision can be divided into self-collision (triangles of the same vehicle the node belongs to) and external collision (triangles of other vehicles).
 Heightmap collision differs from static collision by having several layers which helps vehicle tires rotate smoother.
 Collision types have priority, with dynamic being prioritized over static and heightmap collisions.
 Practically this means that with high enough force a node can be slightly pushed through a solid wall or the ground.
-It will pop back out once the triangle stops pushing it.
+It will pop back out once the (surface) triangle stops pushing it.

-In Jbeam, these types are controlled by 3 properties.
-The “collision” argument affects all types of collision, and has the highest priority - enabling any other collision type will not work if this one is disabled.
-The “selfCollision” argument only affects the self-collision type of dynamic collision.
-The “staticCollision” argument affects static and heightmap collision.
+• The “collision” argument affects all types of collision, and has the highest priority - enabling any other collision type will not work if this one is disabled.

-On the triangles side, when a node approaches a triangle, it will be subject to forces of collision, which will attempt to stop the node, and anti-clip, which decide on which side of the triangle the node will end up.
+On the (surface) triangles side, when a node approaches a triangle, it will be subject to forces of collision, which will attempt to stop the node, and anti-clip, which decide on which side of the triangle the node will end up.
 If a node approaches the triangle from the front (shown as green with the triangle debug visualization), the forces will start applying at around 2.5cm distance from the triangle in order to prevent clipping.
 You can controll these forces by setting some properties.
 When “triangleType” is set to “NONCOLLIDABLE”, it will not have collision but will still have the anti-clip system.
 The “externalCollisionBias” property will offset the distance where the forces start applying.

-For optimization and design purposes, a node will not collide with triangles made of nodes with the same “group” argument even when selfCollision is set to true.
+For optimization and design purposes, Node “groups” will not allow a node to collide with triangles made of nodes within the same “group” argument even when selfCollision is set to true.
 If at least one of the nodes has multiple groups, then the first one defined in the list will be taken into account for each node.
 For example a node with the groups {“A”, “B”} will collide with triangles made of nodes with groups {“C”, “B”} but not with triangles made of nodes with groups {“A”, “C”}.
-This system may not work as intended if the group does not contain any flexbodies.
+This system may not work as intended if none of the groups assigned to the nodes contain any flexbodies.

 There is another special property of dynamic collision.
 When a triangle doesn’t have any collidable nodes in over 10cm distance from it, it becomes “inactive” in terms of collision detection.
 This helps improve performance, so it is advised to keep over 10cm space between collidable components by default.